ostef/jai-fmt/README.md

 # Additional formatting options
 * `@Fmt_Newline` note on struct members: if not nested, a newline will be printed after the member on which this note is on is printed.
 An example of printing a nested struct member might be when printing an array of a struct type.
 When this is the case, `@Fmt_Newline` is ignored.
-* `@Fmt(...)` note on struct members: instead of passing the formatting options to the member, the formatting string inside the parenthesis is used to format the struct member.
+* `@Fmt(...)` note on struct members: instead of passing the formatting options to the member, the formatting string inside the parentheses is used to format the struct member.
 The formatting string in this case cannot have an argument index and as such should not contain `:` to separate the argument index with the formatting options.
 It also cannot have `*` instead of numbers for width and precision.
-If the parenthesis are not provided, the note is ignored.
+If the parentheses are not provided, the note is ignored.